bosd/odoo-data-flow/docs/guides/exporting_data.md

 2. Search the `res.partner` model for records that are not companies and have their country set to Belgium.
 3. For each matching record, it will retrieve the `name`, `email`, `city`, and the `name` of the related country.
 4. It will save this data into a new CSV file located at `data/belgian_contacts.csv`.

+### Automatic Batch Resizing

+When exporting very large datasets, the Odoo server can sometimes run out of memory while preparing the data, causing the export of that batch to fail.

+To make the process more resilient, this tool includes an **automatic batch resizing** feature.
+If the export of a specific batch fails due to a server-side `MemoryError`, the tool will not quit.
+Instead, it will:

+1. Automatically split the failed batch in half.
+2. Retry exporting each of the new, smaller sub-batches.
+3. This process continues recursively until the batch size is small enough for the server to process successfully.

+This feature makes the export much more reliable and reduces the need to perfectly tune the `--batch-size` argument.
+However, for best performance, starting with a reasonable batch size (e.g., 1000-5000) is still recommended to avoid the small overhead of the retry mechanism.